 Without debate, without criticism no administration and no country can succeed and no republic can survive.

 Men and Women for centuries have worn the uniform, fought the fight and gave the ultimate sacrifice for our right to peacefully protest.
 Let no man silence the voice made possible through this sacrifice.
 Keep America great

 Happy Memorial Day

-I am a person of color and I joined the military and I am veteran today because I love my country.
+I am a person of color, and I joined the military, and I am a veteran today because I love my country.

-Today GQ magazine named Colin Kaepernick their citizen of the year and as expected conservatives were up in arms.
-FOX news contributor Todd Starnes wrote an article calling Kaepernick and those that have followed his lead cowards.
-Of course one could surmise that neither Starnes or any of his families or friends have been subject to the social injustice that Is the real reason for the protest.
+Today GQ magazine named Colin Kaepernick their citizen of the year, and as expected, conservatives were up in arms.
+FOX News contributor Todd Starnes wrote an article calling Kaepernick and those that have followed his lead cowards.
+Of course, one could surmise that neither Starnes nor any of his families or friends have been subject to the social injustice that Is the real reason for the protest.
 I doubt Starnes or any of his families or friends have had to worry when pulled over for a routine traffic stop.
-His article today showed a complete lack of understanding of what it really means to be a citizen or the very real problems that people of color in this country have to face everyday.
+His article today showed a complete lack of understanding of what it means to be a citizen or the very real problems people of color in this country have to face every day.
 His article is an example of what too many Americans would rather do, especially when it comes to race, which is to turn a blind eye to the real problems and instead focus on the false narrative pushed by the President and thus have a reason to hate those who would dare take a stance against social injustice.
 As Thomas Jefferson said: